What is SEO Content and Why Does My Contractor Business Need It?

 It’s your job to match these inclusions in your own content then make your content 25% more awesome than anything else online.
 You could do this with more up-to-date info, better pictures, videos, new insights or just writing about the topic in a more helpful and clear way.

-Which brings us to the next step…
+This brings us to the next step…

 Step #3 – SEO content creation

 You’ll have seen in your competitor analysis that the competition is fierce.
-You can’t write 400 words about ‘drain cleaning’ and expert to rank in the top spot when someone searches for ‘How to clear food scraps from a blocked drain’.
+You can’t write 400 words about ‘drain cleaning’ and expect to rank in the top spot when someone searches for ‘How to clear food scraps from a blocked drain’.

 Your goal should be to give someone searching for that topic EVERYTHING they wanted to know PLUS info they hadn’t thought to ask yet.